moraogando/Parallel_Suite2p/README.md

 The constructor initializes the ImageProcessor object with the given parameters.

 - `tiff_folder_list`: A list of paths to TIFF folders.
 - `exp_list`: A list of experiment names corresponding to the TIFF folders.
-If not provided, the names will be derived from the folder paths.
+If not provided, the names will be derived from the tiff folder paths.
 - `x_bounds`: A list containing the lower and upper bounds of the x-axis cropping window in pixels (default: [0, 512]).
 - `y_bounds`: A list containing the lower and upper bounds of the y-axis cropping window in pixels (default: [0, 512]).
 - `out_path`: The output path where the processed data will be saved (default: 'out_path').
 - `channels`: The number of channels in the input images (default: 1).
-- `channelOI`: The channel of interest to be processed (default: 0).
+- `channelOI`: list of channels to be processed (default: [0]).
-- `singleChannel`: A flag to indicate if the h5 files should contain only the channel of interest (default: 1).

 ### `create_directory(self, path)`